 Warning: light spoilers for Star Wars: The Last Jedi ahead.

-After a two-year wait since the last official Star Wars episode, Star Wars: The Last Jedi has finally arrived, and picks up right where it left off in Ahch-To, where Luke Skywalker has been hiding out.
-And since we got an early look at the film, we're here for all of your parent-friendly review needs.
+After a two-year wait since the last official Star Wars episode, Star Wars: The Last Jedi hit theaters, and picked up right where it left off in Ahch-To, where Luke Skywalker has been hiding out.
+And now that it's been around for a while, we're here for all of your parent-friendly review needs in case your family hasn't seen it yet.

 We were pleasantly surprised to see that even though it's rated PG-13, there were arguably more scenes, characters, and one-liners that are meant to entertain younger kids in Episode VIII than ever before, including Porgs (aka the cutest addition to the franchise since Ewoks), a few hilarious scenes between Rey and the Ahch-To natives, and basically everything that comes out of General Hux's mouth (though he's definitely not trying to come off as funny).
 However, at its core, it's still a Star Wars movie full of epic sci-fi elements, huge battles, and a generous (read: ridiculous) amount of explosions.

-Ahead, find everything you need to know before taking your crew to see Episode VIII in theaters beginning Dec.
-15 — and may the Force be with you.
+Ahead, find everything you need to know before sitting your crew down to watch Episode VIII on Netflix — and may the Force be with you.

 - As with all Star Wars movies, there are tons of weapons, lots of violent battles, and a sh*t ton of explosions.
 If you've seen a Star Wars movie before, you know what I'm talking about — and if your child has seen any of the other episodes, you should be able to gauge from that if they can handle this one — but if you haven't, know that most characters carry weapons such as guns and lightsabers, all of the ships shoot guns, blasters, and cannons, and all of these weapons go off basically simultaneously during epic battle scenes.
 And seriously, I can't emphasize the explosion thing enough — record amounts of explosions, I tell you.